 Convert noisy point data into clear bins that allow you to easily scan and determine where your mobile workforce has been.
 Visualize aggregated data based on track count or based on other location tracking fields such as horizontal accuracy or altitude.
 Learn how to visualize aggregated track data.

-This is just an introduction of all the things can do with location tracking in Field Maps.
+This is just an introduction of all the things can do with location sharing in Field Maps.
 To learn more, see the following resources:

 Have questions?
 Join the conversation in the ArcGIS Field Maps Community.